Joseph Kruskal

 Joseph Bernard Kruskal, Jr. (/ˈkrʌskəl/; January 29, 1928 – September 19, 2010) was an American mathematician.

 Personal life

-Kruskal was born to a Jewish family in New York City to a successful fur wholesaler, Joseph B. Kruskal, Sr. His mother, Lillian Rose Vorhaus Kruskal Oppenheimer, became a noted promoter of origami during the early era of television.
+Kruskal was born to a Jewish family in New York City to a successful fur wholesaler, Joseph B. Kruskal, Sr. His mother, Lillian Rose Vorhaus Kruskal Oppenheimer, became a promoter of origami during the early era of television.

 Kruskal had two notable brothers, Martin David Kruskal, co-inventor of solitons, and William Kruskal, who developed the Kruskal–Wallis one-way analysis of variance.
-One of Joseph Kruskal's nephews is notable computer scientist and professor Clyde Kruskal.
+One of Joseph Kruskal's nephews is computer scientist and professor Clyde Kruskal.

 Education and career

 He was a student at the University of Chicago earning a bachelor of science in mathematics in 1948, and a master of science in mathematics in the following year.
 After his time at the University of Chicago Kruskal attended Princeton University, where he completed his Ph.D. in 1954, nominally under Albert W. Tucker and Roger Lyndon, but de facto under Paul Erdős with whom he had two very short conversations.
 Kruskal worked on well-quasi-orderings and multidimensional scaling.

 He was a Fellow of the American Statistical Association, former president of the Psychometric Society, and former president of the Classification Society of North America.
 He also initiated and was first president of the Fair Housing Council of South Orange and Maplewood in 1963, and actively supported civil rights in several other organizations such as CORE.

 He worked at Bell Labs from 1959 to 1993.